 gnatelim tracks unused subprograms in an Ada program and outputs a list of GNAT-specific pragmas Eliminate marking all the subprograms that are declared but never called.
 By placing the list of Eliminate pragmas in the GNAT configuration file 'gnat.adc' and recompiling your program, you may decrease the size of its executable, because the compiler will not generate the code for 'eliminated' subprograms.
-See GNAT Reference Manual for more information about this pragma.
+See Section "Pragma Eliminate" in GNAT Reference Manual, for more information about this pragma.